 - Memory speeds advertised as part of an XMP profile might not be achievable on AMD-based motherboards.
 XMP is a sort of automatic memory overclocking setting that was designed for Intel motherboards.
 Some motherboard makers offer BIOS settings to help you achieve these faster speeds on AMD motherboards.
 But these settings aren’t present on all boards, and they don’t always work when they are present.

 - Want the fastest RAM speed on an Intel platform?
 Get a K-series CPU.
-Non-K-series Core i7 and Core i5 processors have the same DDR4-2666 limit as that imposed by Intel’s lesser H370 and B360 chipsets.
-Core i3 processors have a lower limit of DDR4-2400.
-While most boards lack XMP, those that have it will more easily configure XMP memory with enhanced timings.
+Non-K-series Core i9, Core i7 and Core i5 processors have the same DDR4-2933 limit as that imposed by Intel’s lesser H470 and B460 chipsets.
+Core i3 processors have a lower limit of DDR4-2666.
+While most motherboards lack XMP, those that have it will more easily configure XMP memory with enhanced timings.
+Note, though, that these rules have changed with Intel's latest Rocket Lake platform.
+Memory overclocking is now possible on H570 and B550 motherboards.

 Best RAM You Can Buy Today